nightscout/nightscout.github.io/docs/nightscout/new_user.md

  </br>

-- `API_SECRET` will be your Nightscout site password, it needs to be at least 12 characters long and should **NOT use spaces and @ or ! symbols**.
+- `API_SECRET` will be your Nightscout site password, it needs to be at least 12 characters long and should **NOT use spaces and @ or ! symbols**: it is recommended to use only letters and numbers.

 <img src="..\img\NewNS34.png" style="zoom:80%;" />